The Pyramids Play the Original Penetration!

 The Pyramids Play the Original Penetration! was a charting album for The Pyramids in 1964.
 It contained their surf music track "Penetration” as well as a minor hit "Here Comes Marsha".

 Background

 The album contained the hit "Penetration" which spent a total of ten weeks in the charts, peaking at #18 on the week of April 4, 1964.
-There was also some small success with the B-side, "Here Comes Marsha".
-It became regional hit in Texas thanks to deejays playing that side.
+There was also some small success with the B-side, "Here Comes Marsha," which was a regional hit in Texas thanks to deejays playing that side.

 By February 22, 1964, the album was out, released on Best BR 16501 with Billboard mentioning "Penetration" as receiving singles attention, and "Louie Louie", "Out of Limits" and "Road Runnah" as other danceable tunes.
 The stereo version was released on BRS 36501.

 On the Best Records BR 16501 release, two of the album's tracks are not by the Pyramids.
 "Road Runnah" is by the Road Runners and "Out of Limits" is by the Marketts.

 The album was re-released in 1982 on What Records?
 W12-2404.